Eagle Reintroduction Wales (ERW) - Ailgyflwyno’r Eryr Cymru (AEC)

 The environmental feasibility - release location, suitable habitat, available nest sites & prey availability.

-The ecological feasibility - positive ecological impacts, negative ecological impacts, regional habitats regulations assessments (HRA).
+The ecological feasibility - positive ecological impacts, negative ecological impacts, and regional habitats regulations assessments (HRA).

 Project practicalities - release site, release and translocation strategy, risk assessments & partnerships.